 Capital letters usually appear at the beginning of a word or sentence, so they’re designed to fit correctly next to lowercase letters.
 But when you use capital letters together, that spacing looks too tight.
 That’s why you always add 5–12% extra letterspacing to text in all caps or small caps.
 This is particularly important at small sizes.

 em is 100% of the font size, so this is equivalent to 5–12%).

 These are not absolute limits—use your judgment.
 But avoid the common error of spreading letters too far apart.
 If the spaces between letters are large enough to fit more letters, you’ve gone overboard.

-I accept the minority view on Goudy’s comment.
-As Goudy was doubtless aware, sometimes lowercase should be letterspaced.
-Fonts intended for body text have spacing optimized for the 10–12 point range.
-But typographers will often add letterspacing to lowercase text smaller than 10 point to keep the spaces between letters distinct.
+I accept the minority view on Goudy’s comment because, as Goudy was doubtless aware, sometimes lowercase should be letterspaced.
+Fonts intended for body text have spacing optimized for body-text point sizes (approximately 9–13 point).
+But typographers will often add letterspacing to lowercase text smaller than 9 point in order to keep the spaces between letters distinct.
 Similarly, typographers will often remove letterspacing from lowercase text used at larger sizes (e.g., headlines).